RAPcores/rapcores/docs/spi_spec.md

 serves as the "as-built" reference for the RAPcore, and may deviate from documents outside this repository.

+# Throughput and Buffering

+By default RAPcore uses a double-buffered move queue.
+(See: Boards and Porting: Event Pins for details on monitoring the buffer).
+Since each transfer move transfer is 2+2*N 64-bit words, the troughput over SPI can remain acceptably high.
+The Table below shows the maximal update rate for a given SPI Frequency and axis count.

 ## Overview

 The SPI bus operated in peripheral mode 0 MSB.The protocol assumes any complete transfer is